In Conversation with Johan Gerber, Executive Vice President of Security and Cyber Innovation, Mastercard

 Biometric data is sensitive, personally identifiable information (PII), which is why we ensure the necessary privacy policies and regulations are met.
 We have set standards and developed best practices on the use of biometrics for authentication.
 For example, we adhere to SCA – Strong Consumer Authentication – which requires two-factor authentication.

-Beyond biometric data, ensuring an individual’s data is handled responsibly should be at the center of an organization’s data practices.
+Beyond biometric data, ensuring an individual’s data is handled responsibly should be at the centre of an organisation’s data practices.
 This means privacy and security are essential in collecting, protecting and using consumer data.

 We introduced data responsibility principles to underscore what businesses should aspire to in order to act as responsible data stewards, including: Security & Privacy; Transparency & Control; Accountability; Integrity; Innovation; and Social Impact.